 Our group meets regularly to organize events and happenings in support of the proposed tiny-home village in St. Johns.

 Want to get involved and help out?
-Sign up to join our group list at [email protected]
+Sign up to join our group list at [email protected] or by signing our letter of support.

 Government-supported Villages offer a mid-term, transitional form of housing where residents live temporarily to find stability while pursuing opportunities for permanent housing.